aslom/serverless-nyc-bai-case-study/README.md

 * analytics is simplified to maintain task summary as a JSON object in Elasticsearch
 * dashboards are custom made for this case study

+## Feedback

+Feel free to reach out with any questions!

-## Setup - requirements
+## Setup required

 Makse sure <a href="https://docs.docker.com/install/#supported-platforms">Docker is installed</a> and you have IBM Cloud Account and cloud functions CLI installed and working.

+## Optional setup

+Not required but you could use your own Kafka or Elasticsearch.

-Update <a href="kafka.json">JSON with Kafka configuration</a> or use one provided (should be valid during lab).
+To use your own Kafka update <a href="kafka.json">JSON with Kafka configuration</a>.

-Update <a href="elastic.json">JSON with Elastic installation</a> or use one provided (should be valid during lab).
+To use your own Elasticsearch update  <a href="elastic.json">JSON with Elastic installation</a> or use one provided (should be valid during lab).

-Below are the instructions for the IBM Cloud Functions & Apache OpenWhisk lab at Serverless Days NYC 2018.

-Feel free to reach out with any questions!

 ### Sign up for IBM Cloud Account
 *IBM Cloud Functions is based on the Apache OpenWhisk project.
 We'll be using IBM Cloud Functions for today's lab, but the concepts could apply to any managed Serverless offering.*